scottwcode/banner-enter-values/README.md

-## Prompts the user for 2 lines to be displayed and puts them in a banner with stars and a slight bounce up and down
+## Prompts the user for 2 lines to be displayed and then displays them in a banner with stars and a slight bounce up & down

 ### Uses: